sapmentors/cds-scp-api/docs/AzureMSGraphConfiguration.md

    ![Application Certificates and secrets](./pictures/AzureAppSecretsOverview.png)

-10. Click the [+ New client secret] button, give it a name and choose the expiration time
+10. Click the [+ New client secret] button, give it a name, and choose the expiration time

     ![Application Certificates and secrets](./pictures/AzureAppSecretsAddClientSecret.png)

-11. Click the [Add] button and new Client Secret value is showed.
+11. Click the [Add] button, and the new Client Secret value is shown.

     ![Application Certificates and secrets](./pictures/AzureAppSecretsNewSecretKey.png)

     **Remark**
-    - Write down the Client Secret value on a safe place, because is the only moment this client secret value id showed
+    - Write down the Client Secret value in a safe place.
+It is the only moment this client secret value id showed
-    - This client secret value is used as Client Secret in the SAP Cloud Platform Destination Settings
+    - The SAP Cloud Platform Destination Settings uses this client secret value as Client Secret

     ```text
     -----------------------------------------------------------------------------------------------